bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Solution Approach

-I used a CNN architecture called "LeNet-5" and implemented it in TensorFlow.
+I used a CNN architecture called "LeNet-5" and implemented it in TensorFlow and Python.
 I decided this was suitable for the current problem because the CNN learns to recognize basic lines and curves, then shapes and color blobs, and then increasingly complex objects within the image.
 It is a very powerful method to learn and classify images similar to how humans perceive images.
 In this traffic sign case, the levels of hierarchy are:

 * Lines and curves
 * Blobs of color, simple shapes, like circles and triangles
 * Complex objects (combinations of simple shapes), like pedestrians, animals, and  cars
 * The traffic sign as a whole (a combination of complex objects)

-To achieve my goal of 93% validation accuracy, I focused on parameter tuning and created a rough table of key parameters to test.
+To achieve my goal of 93% validation accuracy, I focused on preprocessing and model parameter tuning.
+I created a rough table of key parameters to test and configure.
 For example, Normalize vs Min-Max Scaling, no Dropout vs Dropout (with different keep probabilities), batch size, training epochs, and learning rate.
 One notable improvement was the removal of the dropouts in the convolutional layers.
 After removing those dropouts, I increased the validation accuracy by 3%.
-According to the original paper that proposed dropout layers, [Hinton, 2012](https://arxiv.org/pdf/1207.0580.pdf), dropout is more advantageous on fully (dense) connected layers because they contain more parameters than convolutional layers.
-Higher parameter counts tend to have excessive co-adaptation in the neurons, which cause overfitting.
+According to the original paper that proposed dropout layers, Hinton, 2012, dropout is more advantageous on fully (dense) connected layers because they contain more parameters than convolutional layers.
+Higher parameter counts tend to have excessive and complex co-adaptation of feature detectors in the training data, which causes overfitting.
 This plan adjusts and tests a little bit of everything including preprocessing, regularization, and model training to build a successful and accurate model.

-???
-How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-???
+The measured accuracy results from training, validation, and testing verify that the final model is highly accurate.
+The training accuracy just lets us know how well the model is training and testing on the same data set.
+The measured value of 99.8% is almost identical to the standard 100% value, which guarantees correct classification of each training set example.
+The final validation accuracy of 94.5% estimates how well my model has been trained.
+The validation set is used to measure the ability of the model to generalize on unseen data.
+Once I developed a fully-trained model, I evaluated it against the test set.
+The final test accuracy of 93.1% estimates how well my model performed on a set of unseen real-world examples.

+To visualize the model training history, below is a plot showing the model accuracy on the training and validation data sets over training epochs.
+The gap between the training and validation accuracy indicates the amount of overfitting.
+In the plot, the validation accuracy tracks the training accuracy fairly well, but there is a slight gap between the two curves, which causes some overfitting.
+One way to reduce the amount of overfitting is to increase the model's capacity (i.e. increase the number of parameters).

 ![alt text][image4]

+Another useful thing to track during training is the loss since it is evaluated on the individual batches during the forward pass.
+Based on the shape of the curve, we can determine the learning rate.
+With lower learning rates, the shape is linear.
+With higher learning rates, the shape is exponential.
+Ideally, you want a "Goldilocks" learning rate, that is directly in the middle.
+In the plot, the results from training show that the learning rate is pretty good.
+Here is a plot of the loss or cross entropy over training epochs:

 ![alt text][image5]

--Model evaluation:
--Evaluate how well the loss and accuracy of the model for a given data set -loss/cost?

-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.